Contact Us

 4. Measure Leading Indicators, Not Lagging Revenue

-If you wait for closed-won revenue to measure ramp, you will be waiting 6 months to find out you made a bad hire.
+If you wait for closed-won revenue to measure ramp, you will be waiting 6 months to find out you made a mis-hire.
 Measure activity velocity: Are they making as many calls as a veteran?
 Are they setting as many meetings?
 If the activity ramp is flat, the revenue ramp will never happen.

 Conclusion